The CEO’s Information Problem

 AI solution: monitoring, alerting, and trend identification.
 AI can track changes across more sources than any human team, surfacing what’s relevant without requiring you to constantly scan.
 You set the parameters for what matters; AI watches for it continuously.

-Again, this isn’t automation.
-You’re still deciding what matters and how to respond.
+Still not automation.
+You decide what matters and how to respond.
 AI just shortened the time between “something changed” and “you know about it.”

 Problem 3: Variety